pi-null-mezon/vpglib/README.md

 ...
 ```

-Also see test_Device and test_File
+Look library examples in dirs: test_Device and test_File

 Designed by Alex A. Taranov, 2015